Launch your small business

 Experiential Training in Entrepreneurship

 The Entrepreneurship Bootcamp for Veterans (EBV) national program is a novel, one-of-a-kind initiative designed to leverage the skills, resources and infrastructure of higher education to offer cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 veterans with a passion for entrepreneurship.
-The aim of the program is to open the door to economic opportunity for our veterans by developing their competencies in creating and sustaining an entrepreneurial venture.
+The aim of the program is to open the door to economic opportunity for veterans by developing their competencies in creating and sustaining an entrepreneurial venture.

-In 2015, the EBV national program expanded its consortium of schools to include the University of Missouri in Columbia.
+In 2015, the national EBV program expanded its consortium of schools to include the University of Missouri in Columbia.
 MU’s program is sponsored by the employees of Veterans United Home Loans through the VU Foundation.

 In service to those who have served

-Institute for Veterans and Military Families (IVMF)
+D’Aniello Institute for Veterans and Military Families

 The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.
 Through its focus on veteran-facing programming, research and policy, employment and employer support, and community engagement, the institute provides in-depth analysis of the challenges facing the veteran community, captures best practices and serves as a forum to facilitate new partnerships and strong relationships between the individuals and organizations committed to making a difference for veterans and military families.